patrickbucher/paedubucher.ch/articles.md/four-in-a-row-in-haskell-part-2.md

 validation seems trivial.

-However, in order to deal with _columns_ rather than _rows_ (remember, the grid is defined in terms of rows, now the other way around), we first need a way to gather the fields of a column.
+However, in order to deal with _columns_ rather than _rows_ (remember, the grid is defined in terms of rows, not the other way around), we first need a way to gather the fields of a column.
 The function `get_column` expects a grid and a column index and returns the fields belonging to that particular column: